Skip to main content

 Christina swapped fascinating tales of her time as a lumberjill with her modern day female equivalents within Forestry Commission Scotland.

 Christina’s tales of being a lumberjill have hit the media headlines many times.
-Listen to BBC Radio Scotland interview her, aged 91, about her fascinating memories.
+Watch BBC Scotland interview her, aged 91, about her fascinating memories.